Why You Should Read More Non-Fiction

 Non-fiction makes up a substantial amount of the world’s literary output, and is something that we encounter daily.
 Newspapers, recipe books and even our Twitter feeds require us to interact with and assimilate non-fiction material.
 By encouraging students to explore factual writing as well as fiction, they will be better equipped to engage with the world around them.

 Encouraging your child to read non-fiction – as well as fiction – can benefit their learning enormously.
 Non-fiction books on topics that overlap with and expand upon what is being learnt at school will engage a child’s natural curiosity.
 It could even spark a lifelong love of a subject.
-Non-fiction reading will nurture and encourage academic growth by providing super-curricular knowledge and a greater understanding of our world.
+One of the major advantages of reading non-fiction books from a young age is the way they will nurture and encourage academic growth by providing super-curricular knowledge and a greater understanding of our world.
 Material explored can offer new perspectives on and insights into both historical and current affairs: books on nature could lead to an awareness of climate change, or a biography of a famous figure could open eyes to different historical periods.
 Even reading The Guinness Book of World Records could create an interest in a new sport, culture or hobby.

 Non-fiction books can delight students of all ages, from children just learning to read right up to teenagers applying to university.
 For younger readers, the Dorling Kindersley ‘Eyewitness’ series offer stimulating introductions to a whole range of subjects.
 ‘You Wouldn’t Want to Live Without’ is another great series which will engage curious children.